russellcxl/sorting-visualiser/README.md

 ![App screenshot](public/images/sorter-ss.JPG)

+If you would like to see how exactly the algorithm works, you can set the slider to the minimum.
+That gives you 10 bars and a really slow animation speed.

 #### Tips for creating the visualisation:
 - Never start with the entire function; always start with the helper functions.
 Run it once on an isolated array and see if the function and DOM works as expected.
 - After that, start adding in the colours and async/await
 - At first, I coded the visuals by shifting HTML elements around.
 That, I found, gave lots of problems because sometimes you would have to clone the elements and they would get 'lost', and you would have a hard time selecting what you want.
 This is why I think it is far better to code the visuals by modifying the HTML elements' attributes.

+## Etc.

 #### Understanding heap sort:
 - Of the sorts, heap was the hardest to understand and code.
 Thought I'd record here how I got about it.